sql-machine-learning/elasticdl/docs/designs/ps_design.md

 ### Optimizer

 The optimizer of PS is responsible for applying gradients to parameters in KVStore.
-Embedding table parameter needs to be handled carefully, since its not a standard `tf.Variable`.
+Embedding table parameter needs to be handled carefully, since it is not a standard `tf.Variable`.
 We have already implemented an [OptimizeWrapper](https://github.com/sql-machine-learning/elasticdl/blob/develop/elasticdl/python/master/optimizer_wrapper.py) to handle this.
 We will move it to from master to pserver part.

 The optimizer supports two kinds of parameter updating strategies: sync-SGD and async-SGD.
 In sync-SGD, the optimizer needs to wait for a certain number of gradients, and then apply the gradients to parameters.
 In async-SGD, the  `apply_gradient` function of optimizer inside will be called inside `push_gradient` RPC service directly.